Connect with us

 This is probably the hardest of the five tips to implement as it relies 100% on human behavior.

-The “Think before you click” statement addresses the need for people to think first before clicking on a URL to visit a webpage or email attachment.
-Often viruses and other nasties enter the business environment due to people not thinking before clicking, such as payroll staff clicking on an email attachment named “invoice” or HR clicking on an attachment named “CV”.
+The “Think before you click” statement addresses people’s need to think before clicking on a URL to visit a webpage or email attachment.
+Viruses and other nasties often enter the business environment due to people not thinking before clicking, such as payroll staff clicking on an email attachment named “invoice” or HR clicking on a branch called “CV.”

-It is very hard to work out if an email attachment is malicious or a URL takes you to a web page with a malware payload but it’s important to try as anti-virus software is not as effective as it used to be.
+It is tough to work out if an email attachment is malicious or a URL takes you to a web page with a malware payload, but it’s essential to try, as anti-virus software is not as effective as it used to be.
 These days, relying solely on anti-virus software to stop all nasties such as ransomware from infecting a computer is very risky.

 So, what do you do?

-Well, the first thing is to still use anti-virus software as there are many nasties that will be detected, but not be 100% reliant on it to block everything.
+Well, the first thing is to use anti-virus software still as many nasties will be detected, but not be 100% reliant on it to block everything.

 Here is an example of how this works.

-If your business sells car parts to the local community and you receive an email with instructions in poor English to open the attachment for an overseas order and the sender’s email address looks strange then it is probably a good bet that the email attachment is malicious.
+Suppose your business sells car parts to the local community and you receive an email with instructions in poor English to open the attachment for an overseas order.
+In that case, the sender’s email address looks strange.
+It is probably a good bet that the email attachment is malicious.

-There are no guides or rules that will guarantee you will be able detect all the emails containing virus-infected attachments or dodgy URLs.
-It’s up to each business to determine how their customers, prospects, services providers, etc. communicate with them.
+No guides or rules guarantee you can detect all emails containing virus-infected attachments or dodgy URLs.
+It’s up to each business to determine how their customers, prospects, service providers, etc., communicate with them.

-If the email is written with poor English and encourages you to open the attachment for an overseas order and your business only deals with the local community then you should treat that email with suspicion.
+Suppose the email is in poor English and encourages you to open the attachment for an overseas order, and your business only deals with the local community.
+In that case, you should treat that email with suspicion.

-Likewise, if an email comes in suggesting you click on the URL provided in the email and the URL looks strange to you then that’s another email to be suspicious of.
+Likewise, if an email suggests you click on the URL provided in the email and the URL looks strange to you, then that’s another email to be suspicious of.

-Or another email states your PayPal account has been frozen and to click the link to reset your password but the URL in the email doesn’t look like a normal PayPal secured URL then that’s another one that should arouse suspicion.
+Another email states your PayPal account has been frozen, and you should click the link to reset your password, but the URL in the email doesn’t look like a regular PayPal-secured URL.
+Then that’s another one that should arouse suspicion.

 5. Change Default Passwords On Devices And Software